xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 In some scenarios, you don't need the test engine to try out different locators to find a non-existing object.
 Hence, you can turn off the Self-healing mode when detecting objects used with specific keywords.

-To decide which keyword to exclude from the Self-healing mode, in **Project/Settings/Self-Healing/Web UI/Test Execution**, add keywords to the exception list.
+To decide which keyword to exclude from the Self-healing mode, in **Project/Settings/Self-Healing/Web UI**, add keywords to the exception list.
 When an object is used with the specified keywords in this field, Katalon Studio does not try locating that object with self-healing mode.

 For example: